zinaheng/PetNeeds/README.md

       * (Read/Get) query business detail information!
 - [OPTIONAL: List endpoints if using existing API such as Yelp]

-## User Stories - Sprint 2
+## User Stories - Sprint 3

 The following **required** functionality is completed:

-- [x] User can enter their zipcode in a search bar to find businesses near them.
+- [x] Implemented the navigation from MainActivity to DetailActivity
-- [x] User can choose business categories from a dropdown menu
+- [x] Implemented the list view in DetailActivity
-- [x] Implemented recyclerview
+- [x] Updated the map pin
 ## Video Walkthrough

 Here's a walkthrough of implemented user stories in sprint 2: